johnnyw66/padel/README.md

 Fed up of missing that vital notification when waiting for Padel/Tennis or Swimming opportunities?

-Using a simple Python script - you can automate checking particular emails from Amazon and make announcements on your Echo Dot/Alexa Devices
+Using a simple Python script - you can automate checking particular emails from your sports provider and make announcements on your Echo Dot/Alexa Devices

 **Voice Monkey** and **Notify Me** are third-party skills that allows you to create and trigger customised Alexa routines and announcements.